WeinkMFG/BibLaTeX_JournalStyles/README.md

-# BibLaTeX journal-style files
+# BibTeX and BibLaTeX journal-style files

-This repository contains a collection of BibLaTeX formattings for different journals.
+This repository contains a collection of BibTeX and BibLaTeX formattings for different journals.

+# BibTeX styles

+## nature.bst

+A style compatible with guidelines for *Nature* journals (https://www.nature.com/).
+It is only suitable for those *Nature*-publications that include article titles and book titles for InCollection in the references.
+The style requires "\usepackage{natbib}" to work and uses the "\cite{}" command.
+It is much closer to the current *Nature* style than the style naturemag.bst included in the LaTeX package "nature", which has not been updated in quite a while.

-# Description of styles
+# BibLaTeX styles

 ## Palaeontology_BibFormatting.tex